The Stepmother (1972 film)

-The Stepmother is a 1972 suspense film directed and produced by Howard L. Avedis and released theatrically in the U.S. by Crown International Pictures.
+The Stepmother is a 1972 comedy-drama film directed and produced by Howard L. Avedis and released theatrically in the U.S. by Crown International Pictures.
 It stars Alejandro Rey as an architect who murders a client he suspects is having an affair with his wife.

+Plot

+Margo Delgado (Katherine Justice) seduces her stepson, Steve Delgado (Rudy Herrera Jr.), while murder and other complications arise.